techidaily/site-win11-tips/source/_posts/achieve-flawless-display-with-win11-settings.md

  To set a hotkey to restore windows to their preset sizes, click inside the**AutoSize Now!
 Shortcut key** box.
 Press a keyboard hotkey to set it.
 Then you’ll be able to restore windows to their preset dimensions after resizing them by pressing that hotkey.

- And if you're a big fan of hotkeys, be sure to check out[how to set up your own keyboard shortcuts on Windows 11](https://www.makeuseof.com/windows-11-set-up-new-hotkeys/) .
+ And if you're a big fan of hotkeys, be sure to check out [how to set up your own keyboard shortcuts on Windows 11](https://www.makeuseof.com/windows-11-set-up-new-hotkeys/) .

 ## How to Set Custom Sizes for Software With WinSize2

  WinSize2 is another free tool for setting preset window sizes.
 This one is a portable app, which means it can run with no installation needed.

  Portable apps are fantastic because you can put them on a USB drive and use them on any PC you like without installing anything.
-In fact, you can check out[the best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) and quickly set up a USB drive that acts as a digital Swiss army knife for every tool you need.
+In fact, you can check out [the best portable apps that require no installation](https://www.makeuseof.com/tag/best-portable-apps/) and quickly set up a USB drive that acts as a digital Swiss army knife for every tool you need.

  WinSize2 enables you to save preset window sizes and positions by pressing a hotkey.
 Admittedly, WinSize2 isn’t especially user-friendly, but it’s a handy app when you get to grips with it.
 You can set preset sizes for windows with WinSize2 like this:

-1. Bring up the[WinSize2](https://winsize2.sourceforge.net/en/) website.
+1. Bring up the [WinSize2](https://winsize2.sourceforge.net/en/) website.
 2. Click the**Download WinSize 2** link.
 3. Then select**Download** on the Sourceforge page that opens.
 4. Double-click the**WinSize2\_2.38.04.zip** archive, then select the**Extract all** option on Explorer’s command bar.